Frontend overprovisioning multicore glideins

 This results in requesting too many glideins, especially when there are only a few matching jobs in the queue.

-#3 Updated by Parag Mhashilkar about 6 years ago
+#3 Updated by Parag Mhashilkar over 6 years ago

 Talked to Igor about this issue as this affects/needs coordination with the operations.